markus-zzz/zzzconsulting-website/_drafts/2019-08-11-retro-gaming-hw-part-1.markdown

 trigger position.
 * When the active region starts load the corresponding tile line into the tile shifter based simply on the contents of the VRAM tile table.

-Describe 8x8 sprite/tiles and the descriptor table and how that is similar to NES.

 The sprite descriptor format is: